lilyzhouZYJ/mito_visualization/README.md

 ### [/src/components](https://github.com/lilyzhouZYJ/mito_browser/tree/master/src/components)
 - [Navbar.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/Navbar.js), navigation bar that controls the rendering of the following components
 - [Home.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/Home.js), home page and also landing page for the app
-- [SVG.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/SVG.js), a visualization tool for mitochondrial DNA.
+- [GeneTool.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/GeneTool.js), a visualization tool for mitochondrial DNA.
 Allows for 3 types of user input:
   - Mitochondrial gene name
   - Genetic variant
   - Start and end coordinates of a deletion Respectively, the tool will highlight either the gene, the variant location, or the deletion region.
+  The Google Sign-In feature is also implemented on this page, but since Google only authorize actual domains or localhost (does not allow IPs), this feature has only been tested locally.
+To still use the tool on a server, comment out all the code related to Google Sign-In.
 - [LinearSVG.js](https://github.com/lilyzhouZYJ/mito_visualization/blob/master/src/components/LinearSVG.js), visualization of mitochondrial DNA in a linear form.
 Does not include highlighting functions.
 - *[GeneSVG.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/GeneSVG.js), visualization for mitochondrial DNA in circular form.
 Dynamic based on props passed from [App.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/App.js) but not interactive.
 - *[TrnaSVG.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/TrnaSVG.js), visualization of tRNA secondary structure.
 Also highlights variant base.